Research and informational content only. Not medical advice. Many peptides discussed on this site are not approved for human use.

 Is Epitalon the same as Epithalamin?

-Does Epitalon actually extend telomeres in humans?
+Does Epitalon actually extend telomeres?

 Can Epitalon cause cancer?